 Q. What’s the ultimate Sparkland Special project?

-A great story, delivered, perhaps, in an unexpected way.
+A: A great story, delivered, perhaps, in an unexpected way.
 Something that is reverential: celebrating a person or a craft.
 It’s also likely to be archival—something that helps preserve history.
 And it’s definitely going to be something we prepare with great care and attention to detail.

 Before launching Sparkland Studios in 2022, Lauren Sparkman was active in her family business, Hulman & Company, which owned and operated numerous ventures, including Clabber Girl Baking Powder and, for nearly 75 years, the Indianapolis Motor Speedway.